 Every learner is assessed in relation to their individual needs in order to help determine whether Access Creative College is the appropriate place for them to study.
-LSMs liaise with school staff, parents/carers, SENCOs and SEN teams at the local authority to discuss a learner's support needs.
+Th Learner Support Manager, or Assistant Head of Student Support, Maths & English will liaise with school staff, parents/carers, SENCOs and SEN teams at the local authority to discuss a learner's support needs.